KiraResari/ceal-chronicler/Protocol.md

           * https://stackoverflow.com/questions/74908124/kotlin-compose-preview-reference-unresolved

-        * Meanwhile, I suppose this means that I can'´t use previews either
+        * Meanwhile, I suppose this means that I can't use previews either

+      * Anyway, I now managed to implement the character screen

+    * Next, I want to implement a button on the Title Screen that takes me to the Character Screen

+      * That might be a bit interesting since that means I somehow have to adjust the `mainViewState` variable on the `MainView` from the `TitleScreen`